 Note: Calculated properties can't be mandatory and are always read-only.
 You can't modify these two fields.
 However calculated properties can be hidden.

 2. Press the pencil button under Formula.
-The Edit formula pop-up opens.
+The formula builder opens.

 3. Edit your formula and press OK.